buettner/private-prefetch-proxy/README.md

 Where:
   - `urls` would contain a list of URLs the referrer believes to be good candidates for prefetching.
 The browser would consider this list for prefetching, in addition to  other constraints (e.g. bandwidth, prioritizing the main user experience, user preferences, etc).
- - `requires": ["anonymous-client-ip"]` indicates that the referrer wants the cross origin prefetches to be done in a privacy preserving manner.
+ - `requires": ["anonymous-client-ip-when-cross-origin"]` indicates that the referrer wants the cross origin prefetches to be done in a privacy preserving manner.

 #### User opt-out